sara-zinnat/Natural-Language-Processing-Projects/README.md

 1. removing special character and lower case conversion
 2. removing stopwords
-3. tokenizing the entire brown corpus incorporating <s> and </s> for starting and ending of each sentences
+3. tokenizing the entire brown corpus incorporating tokens for starting and ending of each sentences
 4. make an uni-gram table
 5. make a bi-gram table
 6. make a tri-gram table